 Two Brutal Slayings in 1973 Still Remain Unsolved

-It was the sound of a three month old baby crying that alerted a neighbor to call police to a second floor apartment at 58 Intervale Road around 9pm on the Sunday of the 30th of September in 1973.
+It was the sound of a three month old baby crying that alerted a neighbor to call police to a second floor apartment at 58 Intervale Road in the small city of Fitchburg around 9pm on the Sunday of the 30th of September in 1973.
 Inside Police found the slain bodies of Joanne Muldoon and her roommate Debra Johnson.
 The two were both twenty years old and the baby who was found unharmed was the son of Muldoon.
 They had died from stab wounds to the neck and upper body.
 They were not sexually assaulted.

 The murder weapon was never found and at the time, police were interested in talking to a young white male with long blond hair who had been see near the scene of the crime on Saturday.
 That person was eventually identified as a suspect but there was never enough evidence to charge him.
 He was eventually convicted of stabbing a woman in the western part of Massachusetts.
 He served his time and was released from prison.